Prosper-Mapepa/hakuna-matata-api/README.md

 ### Deployment Steps

+**Important**: You don't need to manually create the database.
+Railway creates it automatically.

 1. **Create a New Project on Railway**
    - Log in to Railway dashboard
    - Click "New Project"
-   - Select "Deploy from GitHub repo" (or your Git provider)
+   - Select "Empty Project" (or deploy from GitHub later)
-   - Choose this repository

-2. **Add PostgreSQL Database**
+2. **Add PostgreSQL Database FIRST** ⚠️
    - In your Railway project, click "+ New"
    - Select "Database" → "Add PostgreSQL"
-   - Railway will automatically provision a PostgreSQL database and set the `DATABASE_URL` environment variable
+   - Railway will automatically create the database and set `DATABASE_URL`
+   - **Do this BEFORE deploying your app** to ensure proper connection

+3. **Deploy Your Application**
+   - Click "+ New" → "GitHub Repo" → Select this repository
+   - Railway will automatically detect it's a Node.js app
+   - Railway automatically shares `DATABASE_URL` from the PostgreSQL service
+   - The app will build and deploy automatically

-3. **Configure Environment Variables**
+4. **Configure Environment Variables**
-   - In your Railway service settings, go to "Variables"
+   - In your **app service** settings, go to "Variables"
    - Add the following environment variables:
-     - `PORT` - Railway will set this automatically, but you can leave it as `3001` if needed
      - `FRONTEND_URL` - Your frontend URL (e.g., `https://your-frontend-domain.com`)
      - `ADMIN_PASSWORD` - Your admin password for accessing RSVPs
-     - `DATABASE_URL` - Automatically set by Railway when you add PostgreSQL
+     - `DATABASE_URL` - Should already be set automatically by Railway

-4. **Run Database Migrations**
-   - Railway will automatically build and deploy your application
-   - After the first deployment, open the Railway service logs
-   - Run migrations manually using Railway CLI or add a deploy hook:
-     ```bash
-     npx prisma migrate deploy
-     ```
-   - Alternatively, you can add this as a deploy command in Railway settings

-5. **Deploy**
-   - Railway will automatically detect your Node.js application
+     - `PORT` - Railway sets this automatically (usually not needed)

+5. **Migrations Run Automatically** ✅
+   - Migrations run automatically on each deployment (configured in `railway.json`)
+   - Check deployment logs to verify migrations ran successfully
    - The build process will:
      - Install dependencies
      - Generate Prisma client (via `postinstall` script)
      - Build the NestJS application
+     - Run database migrations (`prisma migrate deploy`)
      - Start the production server

 ### Railway CLI (Alternative Method)